MALKOWSKI RESEARCH GROUP

 The "Sed Heads"

 Meet our group!
-We value fostering an inclusive, diverse, and equitable research and learning environment.
-Our projects may include aspects of modeling, data science, lab work, remote sensing, and field work... and sometimes many of the above are integrated.
 There is a path in the geosciences for anyone.
-If you're motivated and interested in the problems and questions we work on, we encourage you to reach out to us.
+If you're motivated by, and interested in, the problems and questions we work on then we encourage you to reach out to us.
+Our projects may include modeling, data science, lab work, remote sensing, and field work... or all of the above.

 Matt Malkowski